gildardocamelo/holbertonschool-zero_day/0x03-git/README.md

 # 0x03-git

-This <README.md> is a file that lists directories and files with basic scripts, and basic git handling.
+This <README.md> is a file that lists directories and files with basic bash scripts, and basic git handling.

 ## Directory list :books: & :page_facing_up: